-Daryl Dragon, of ‘The Captain and Tennille,’ dead at 76
+Daryl Dragon of Captain & Tennille pop duo, dies at 76

+Daryl Dragon, the “Captain” half of Captain & Tennille, whose string of soft-rock hits in the 1970s included “Love Will Keep Us Together” and “Muskrat Love,” died Wednesday at 76.
+Before he was with Tennille, he played keyboards for the Beach Boys and was dubbed “The Captain” by singer Mike Love.

-NEW YORK (AP) — Daryl Dragon, the cap-wearing “Captain” of “The Captain and Tennille” who teamed with then-wife Toni Tennille on such easy listening hits as “Love Will Keep Us Together” and “Muskrat Love,” died Wednesday at age 76.
+NEW YORK (AP) — Daryl Dragon, the cap-wearing “Captain” of Captain & Tennille who teamed with then-wife Toni Tennille on such easy listening hits as “Love Will Keep Us Together” and “Muskrat Love,” died Wednesday.
+He was 76.

 Dragon died of renal failure at a hospice in Prescott, Arizona, according to spokesman Harlan Boll.
 Tennille was by his side.

-Note: This story has been updated to correct the style on Captain & Tennille.